macen648/DCHandler.js/README.md

 client.login('token')// Your bots token.
 ```
 # config
-By default DCH will try and load './config.json' or.env by default If it is unable to locate config.json or .env default values will be loaded instead.
+By default DCH will try and load config.json or.env by default.

+If it is unable to locate config.json or .env default values will be loaded instead.

 If a config.json or .env is loaded, values will be overwritten by any values passed in as an Object.

 With that if a config.json and .env are loaded, .env will overwrite config.json values.

 Deafult values:
-- PREFIX: $
+- PREFIX: '$'
-- CommandPath: commands
+- CommandPath: 'commands'

 Pass in an object.
 ```js